 You can also use a bread knife to prepare some of the accompanying ingredients for your sweet treats.
 It’s especially well-suited for breaking up blocks of baking chocolate, which is brittle and may snap under the pressure of a straight-edged knife.
 Use a bread knife to easily cut the chocolate into small, manageable pieces suitable for melting or mixing into doughs and batters.

 Using a Bread Knife for Fruits and Vegetables

 A serrated knife is good at one thing – cutting without downward pressure.
 That one trait makes the bread knife useful for both squishy, delicate foods and very firm, tough foods.
+Use it to cut perfect slices from soft fruits and vegetables like tomatoes or citrus without covering your cutting board in juices.
+It’s also perfect for cutting up a pineapple.

-Use a bread knife to cut perfect slices from soft fruits and vegetables like tomatoes or citrus without covering your cutting board in juices.
-It’s also perfect for removing the bark from a pineapple.
 When it comes to thick-skinned squash and melons, using a straight-edged knife can actually be dangerous.
 These tough foods can trap a blade, requiring you to use more force to either push it downward or pull it back out, which increases the chances of cutting yourself in the process.

 To properly cut rounded squash or melon, first cut off the stem or blossom end to create a flat surface.
 This keeps your melon from rolling all over the cutting board.
 Then use your bread knife to easily remove the rind or cut it into wedges.

 For more irregular squash, it helps to cut the squash in half, then use a smaller knife (like a paring knife) to score the flesh and a spoon to remove it from the rind in cubes (like you would with an avocado).